Documentation

 type SigSet uint64

 SigSet represents a signal set for signalfd operations.
-On Linux amd64, this is a 64-bit mask where bit N represents signal N+1.
+This package represents it as a 64-bit mask where bit N represents signal N+1.

 Limitation: This implementation supports signals 1-64 only.
 Real-time signals beyond SIGRTMIN+32 (signal 64) are not supported.
 For most applications, standard signals (1-31) are sufficient.